Skip to main content

 To qualify for New Mexico resident license(s), one of the criteria below must be met:

-3. A student, not otherwise entitled to claim residence, who is attending any educational institution in N.M., has attended and actually has lived in the state for at least one full semester immediately preceding the application (or purchase) for a license.
+3. A student, not otherwise entitled to claim residence, who is attending any educational institution in New Mexico, has attended and actually has lived in the state for at least one full semester immediately preceding the application (or purchase) for a license.
 Students must present a certificate or letter verifying their enrollment and attendance from the proper authorities of the educational institution.

 5. A member of the U.S. military who is officially stationed at Fort Bliss and who presents a certificate or letter to NMDGF that verifies the military assignment and is signed by the commanding officer, prior to application.
 This applies only for draw-hunt licenses on Fort Bliss.
-Fort Bliss personnel must pay nonresident license fees for all other hunts.
+Fort Bliss personnel must pay non-resident license fees for all other hunts.
 The 50% resident military and veteran discount does not apply.

 License Information Is Public Record